syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 `kratix-platform-system` namespace).
 It will also install all the APIs that Kratix needs.

-Verify the Kratix CRDs are available:
+Verify that the Kratix CRDs are available:

 ```bash
 kubectl --context kind-platform get crds